CloudWebMaster/bulk-png-converter-to-webp/README.md

 # warning

-run this script on folder u want convert this just convert png to webp
+run this script on folder u want convert and this just convert png to webp

 thanks u